Most Effective Products

 Where To Inspect

-Funnelweb Spiders enter homes to look for insects to eat and will hang around dark corners on their funnel shaped web that are rarely frequented and out of sight where the spider waits for its prey.
+Funnelweb spiders enter homes to look for insects to eat and hang around dark corners on their funnel-shaped web, which is rarely frequented and out of sight, where the spider waits for its prey.
 For this reason, take a close look at your garages and sheds.
 Clutter in basements and attics are also a perfect place for spinning webs.
-Other spots where webs can occur are on fallen branches, rocks, underneath eaves, within bricks, and on outdoor lighting.
+Other spots where webs can occur are on fallen branches, rocks, underneath eaves, within bricks, and outdoor lighting.

 What To Look For

-Aside from the spiders themselves, you'll want to look for areas where their funnel shaped cobwebs have been formed as these are areas where they are most active.
-Also note any entry points spiders or other pests can use to invade your home as this may be indicated with high prescene of pests.
+Aside from the spiders themselves, you'll want to look for areas where their funnel-shaped cobwebs have been formed, as these are areas where they are most active.
+Also, note any entry points spiders, or other pests can use to invade your home, as the high presence of pests may indicate this.
 Be cautious, as funnel web spiders will bite if disturbed.
-The bites from North American funnel web spiders are not lethal, but they can still cause a mild, lasting pain.
+The bites from North American funnel web spiders are not lethal but can still cause mild, lasting pain.

 Treatment

-Prior to chemical application, remember to first read all product labels and follow their application instructions, and stay safe by wearing personal protective equipment.
+Prior to chemical application, remember to read all product labels, follow application instructions, and wear personal protective equipment to stay safe.

 Reduce the clutter in and around the home.
-The more junk you have laying around, the more likely a spider will make themselves at home.
-They like hiding up under a bunch of junk in storage areas and in dense areas where they can hide in or up in attics where they can live undisturbed and secluded.
+The more junk you have lying around, the more likely a spider will make itself at home.
+Spiders like hiding under a bunch of junk in storage areas, in dense areas where they can hide, or in attics where they can live undisturbed and secluded.

-Tidy up your home, get rid of unnecessary things you are hoarding and especially clean up your storage spaces like closets and the garage and basement/attic.
+Tidy up your home, get rid of unnecessary things you are hoarding, and especially clean up your storage spaces, such as closets, the garage, and the basement/attic.

 cobb webb duster knocking down webs

-If you happen to see any cobwebs during the cleanup, we advise you to knock them down using a duster head such as the Cobb Webb Duster Head.
-The Cobb Webb Duster head has special small nylon bristles on its head which is perfectly designed to remove Funnelweb Spider cobwebs and any spider eggs they've laid.
+If you see any cobwebs during the cleanup, we advise you to knock them down using a duster head such as the Cobb Webb Duster Head.
+The Cobb Webb Duster head has special small nylon bristles on its head, which are perfectly designed to remove funnelweb spider cobwebs and any spider eggs they've laid.

-If cobwebs are located in hard to reach places, you can attach the threaded end of the Cobb Webb Duster head to an extension pole and get better reach to knock the cobwebs down.
+If cobwebs are located in hard-to-reach places, you can attach the threaded end of the Cobb Webb Duster head to an extension pole to get better reach and knock the cobwebs down.

-Address any entry points you have found such as cracks, gaps, and holes where spiders and other pest may enter in and around your home.
+Address any entry points you have found, such as cracks, gaps, and holes, where spiders and other pests may enter your home and surrounding area.
 Tight cracks and crevices may be filled with caulk, while larger voids may need to be stuffed with copper mesh.

-You may also need to repair any torn screens of affix brush or repair rubber seal on door and windows.
+You may also need to repair any torn screens of affix brush or repair rubber seal on doors and windows.

 reclaim it spiders application

-Indoors, we recommend treating all your baseboards, around windows and doorways and any other crack or crevices where you think Funnelweb Spiders might be entering or hiding with Supreme IT Insecticide.
+Indoors, we recommend treating all your baseboards, around windows and doorways, and any other cracks or crevices where you think funnelweb spiders might be entering or hiding with Supreme IT Insecticide.

-Supreme IT is a professional-grade insecticide concentrate that is labeled to control more than 70 pests, including spiders.
-Supreme IT is especially effective because it kills and repels insect pests, and has a residual for up to 90 days.
+Supreme IT is a professional-grade insecticide concentrate labeled to control more than 70 pests, including spiders.
+It is especially effective because it kills and repels insect pests and has a residual for up to 90 days.

-Use a coarse, low-pressure spray to spot treat where pests hide.
-First, apply the mixed solution indoors as a crack and crevice treatment around entry points like doors and windows.
-This includes baseoards, around water pipes, behind and underneath appliances, and anywhere else pests may hide.
+Use a coarse, low-pressure spray to spot-treat where pests hide.
+First, the mixed solution should be applied indoors as a crack and crevice treatment around entry points like doors and windows.
+This includes baseboards, around water pipes, behind and underneath appliances, and wherever pests may hide.
 You will also need to treat in attics, basements, and garages.

-Outdoors, apply our solution as a perimeter treatment by spraying alongside your homes outer perimeter by spraying 3 feet up the structure and 3 feet out.
-When complete, allow the solution to dry which will then create a residual that lasts up to 90 days to treat funnelweb spiders and 70 other types of pests.
+Outdoors, apply our solution as a perimeter treatment by spraying alongside your home's outer perimeter, 3 feet up the structure, and 3 feet out.
+When complete, allow the solution to dry, which will then create a residual that lasts up to 90 days to treat funnel web spiders and 70 other types of pests.

 Funnelweb Spider trap

-Simple remove the traps waxy paper seal and lay the trap flat and flush against the wall near where you have seen pest activity, but make sure the the trap is out of reach of children and pets.
+Simply remove the trap's waxy paper seal and lay the trap flat and flush against the wall near where you have seen pest activity.
+Make sure the trap is out of reach of children and pets.

-If you, a child, or a pet become stuck on the Solutions Pro Glue Traps then you can use cooking oil to loosen the traps adhesive.
+If you, a child, or a pet become stuck on the Solutions Pro Glue Traps, you can use cooking oil to loosen the traps' adhesive.

 Prevention

-Prevention is essential to keeping funnelweb spider population and activity in check.
-Refer to the following prevention methods to prevent funnelweb spiders from returning.
+Prevention is essential to keeping the funnelweb spider population and activity in check.
+To prevent funnel web spiders from returning, refer to the following prevention methods.

 reclaim it prevention spiders

-• Practice good housekeeping and implement a regular cleaning routine and organize your storage spaces will do wonders in preventing spiders from stepping foot in your home again.
+• Practice good housekeeping, implement a regular cleaning routine, and organize your storage spaces.
+These will do wonders in preventing spiders from stepping foot in your home again.

 • Address any moisture issues you may have indoors.
-Pests are attracted to moist rooms, so repair any leaky pipes, air condition issues, drain any standing water, and dry your sinks out every night.
+Pests are attracted to moist rooms, so repair any leaky pipes or air conditioning issues, drain any standing water, and dry your sinks out every night.

 • Rake the lawn regularly to ensure any debris is removed to prevent hiding places for funnelweb spiders.
-Keep the firewood properly stacked away from your homes foundation to further remove these conditions.
+Keep the firewood properly stacked away from your home's foundation to remove these conditions further.

-• Continually retreat with Supreme IT as a perimeter treatment around the outside of your home to discourage Funnelweb Spiders or other insects from returning.
-Supreme IT has a 90 day residual effect, so it is recommend to spray quarterly to keep pests away year-long.
+• Continually retreat with Supreme IT as a perimeter treatment outside your home to discourage Funnelweb Spiders or other insects from returning.
+Supreme IT has a 90-day residual effect, so it is recommended to spray quarterly to keep pests away year-long.

 Key Takeaways